luizcavalcanti/nes-emulator/README.md

 ### How to run?

-- For just running a hardcoded cart, `make run`
+- Running a ROM in default mode: `make run rom=/path/to/my/rom.nes`
-- For the Memory and CPU inspector/debugger, `make inspect`
+- Running a ROM in inspector/debugger, `make inspect rom=/path/to/my/rom.nes`

 ### What's working so far?